donato/notes/jsconf-2015/action-items.md

     - New Microsoft browser is NOT "Spartan" it will be called "Edge"
     - Edge will use a jscript engine called "Chakra" instead of V8
         + Although this is even more fracturing, they aim to match standards
+1. Serve different builds per user-agent
+    - Optimize to include only the CSS prefixes needed, and only the shims neccessary
+    - Smaller file size for everyone, faster load for flash fallback browsers
+    - Negative is more complex build and deploy system
 1. Web Components are getting closer, but still requires libraries which are mostly hacky